Birding

 An Important Birding Area, designated by the Indiana Audubon Society, and an official stop on the Indiana Birding Trail.

-At Lake Street Beach birders often scan the beach and water for migrating shorebirds, gulls, and terns.
-Walk just north of the parking lot on the beach and bring a chair to sit in the sand.
+This is favorite spot for birders often scan the beach and water for migrating shorebirds, gulls, and terns.
+Walk just off of the parking lot onto the beach and bring a chair to sit in the sand.
 Located on the Lake Michigan shore.

 This beach is located in Indiana Dunes National Park, one mile to the west of Lake Street Beach.
 At the far west end of the beach there are US Steel breakwater walls, where birds rest and gather.
 Sandy trails lead south from the beach, into Miller Woods and towards the Calumet Lagoon.
 Birding on the lakefront is best on days with a brisk northerly wind, August through early December.